Three Breaths with Sound

 The Practice

-(If you don’t have a bowl nearby, you can use this short recording.
+(If you don’t have a bowl nearby, you can use the short recording below.
 Strike play, breathe with the sound, and follow the practice as if the bowl were right in front of you.)

 1. Arrive